MattheusKasa/Battleships-Project3/README.md

 - Tested in my local terminal and the Heroku terminal.

 ### Validator Testing
-- PEP8
+- CI Python Linter
-    - No errors were returned from PEP8online.com
+    - No errors were returned from the CI python Linter
     ![image](/CI%20python%20linter%20no%20errors.png)
 <p>&nbsp;</p>